InfoSecGopNik/CTF/_posts/2024-09-01-web-explotation-first-steps.md

 <br>

 ## Overview
 **Web exploitation - First Steps** is a beginner's challenge for people taking their first steps in the world of the CTF.
 The challenge is not hard, but having a basic knowledge of web applications and browser tools would be helpful.
 In this challenge of the **Hackazon Cyber Academy**, we’re going to introduce concepts about debugging in the browser.
-In addition, we will introduce the concept of the principle of parsimony, which will be our methodology and guide to solving any challenge we share in this blog.
+In addition, we will introduce the concept of **the principle of parsimony**, which will be our methodology and guide to solving any challenge we share in this blog.
 <br>
 <br>

-### Challenge Info
+## Challenge Info
 <table>
   <thead>
     <tr>